 Kristen Letts Kovak is an artist, professor, and curator based in Pittsburgh, PA.
 She earned her undergraduate art degrees from Mercyhurst University before completing her MFA in Studio Art from MICA.
 Since 2012, Kovak has taught drawing, painting, and applied aesthetics at Carnegie Mellon University.
 Prior to her current appointment as Assistant Teaching Professor and Senior Associate Dean of the College of Fine Arts, she taught at Seton Hill University, Indiana University’s Creative Learning Center, and the School for Visual and Performing Arts.

-Her works have been exhibited in museums and galleries throughout the country.
-Most recently, she has had solo exhibitions at the Westmoreland Museum of American Art, St. Michael's College, Ohio University, Penn State, Baum School of Art, and the Arts Club of Washington.
-Her paintings and drawings have been featured in group exhibitions at the Pittsburgh Center for the Arts, Williamsburg Art and Historical Center, Wildling Art Museum, Arizona-Sonora Desert Museum, IUPUI, Muskegon Museum of Art, Museum of the Red River, and the Woodson Art Museum.
+Her works have been exhibited widely in museums and galleries.
+Most recently, she has had solo exhibitions at 707 Penn Gallery, 709 Penn Gallery, the Westmoreland Museum of American Art, St. Michael's College, Ohio University, Penn State, Baum School of Art, and the Arts Club of Washington.
+Her paintings and drawings have been featured in more than fifty group exhibitions including the Williamsburg Art and Historical Center, Pittsburgh Center for the Arts, Wildling Art Museum, Arizona-Sonora Desert Museum, IUPUI, Muskegon Museum of Art, Erie Art Museum, Museum of the Red River, and the Woodson Art Museum.

-Kovak’s curatorial projects examine common psychological, aesthetic, and intellectual questions underlying seemingly diverse artistic practices.
-Her recent projects at SPACE (“Cataloguing Pattern”, “Degrees of Separation”, and “Identity Play”) share a characteristic interest in balancing opposing forces to arrive at harmonious states of disequilibrium.
+As a curator, Kovak examines common psychological, aesthetic and theoretical questions underlying seemingly diverse artistic practices.
+Her recent projects at SPACE gallery (“Cataloguing Pattern,” “Degrees of Separation,” and “Identity Play”) share a characteristic interest in balancing opposing forces to arrive at harmonious states of disequilibrium.
+She highlights the work of artists who challenge social, political, and material norms.

-Her pedagogical research includes cross-disciplinary thinking, perception and representation, color theory, and aesthetic philosophy.
-She was awarded a Wimmer Faculty Fellowship from Carnegie Mellon’s Eberly Center for Teaching Excellence and Educational Innovation to study research-based methods in teaching creativity and promoting self-efficacy.
+Her pedagogical research includes cross-disciplinary thinking, representation, perception, and aesthetic philosophy.
+She was awarded a Wimmer Faculty Fellowship from Carnegie Mellon’s Eberly Center for Teaching Excellence and Educational Innovation to study research-based methods in teaching creative risk-taking.